-Every day we receive web based broker enquiries.
-Accessible below are a selection of the most asked questions which we hope you will find useful.
-If you can’t find the information you are looking for, please contact your QBE representative.
+We receive web-based broker enquiries every day.
+Below is a selection of frequently asked questions that we hope you find helpful.
+If you can’t find the information you're after, please contact your QBE representative.

 General